School of Human Ecology

 - Applied practice: knowledge about the effective and ethical practice of assessment, prevention, intervention or outreach for individuals and families.

 - Research: ability to understand, evaluate, and ethically conduct social science research.

-Admission of on-campus applicants is competitive and occurs in the spring and fall semesters.
+Admission for all other on-campus applicants is competitive and occurs in the fall and spring semesters.
 No single criterion guarantees admission or prevents it.
 The following are key factors in favor of admission:

 - A good fit of the applicant’s goals with the major

 - The applicant brings something useful to the department and courses (for example, work or life experiences).

 - The application demonstrates excellent thinking and writing ability.

 Application deadlines and procedures for SoHE programs are available at this link.
 Curriculum checksheets are available at this link.
 On-campus students interested in learning about program admissions are encouraged to contact the Student Academic Affairs & Career Development Office (email@example.com; 608-262-2608) to register for a "Becoming a SoHE Student" session.

 NCFR Family Life Educator Certificate: Completion of selected courses in the HDFS major may qualify some graduating students for the Family Life Educator Certificate awarded by the National Council on Family Relations.
 Additional information is available at the NCFR website.